eclipse-m2e/m2e-core/CONTRIBUTING.md

 This Eclipse Foundation open project is governed by the Eclipse Foundation Development Process and operates under the terms of the Eclipse IP Policy.

-Before your contribution can be accepted by the project team contributors must electronically sign the Eclipse Contributor Agreement (ECA).
+Before your contribution can be accepted by the project team, contributors must have an Eclipse Foundation account and must electronically sign the Eclipse Contributor Agreement (ECA).

 * [http://www.eclipse.org/legal/ECA.php](http://www.eclipse.org/legal/ECA.php)

-Commits that are provided by non-committers must have a `Signed-off-by` field in the footer indicating that the author is aware of the terms by which the contribution has been provided to the project.
-The non-committer must additionally have an Eclipse Foundation account and must have a signed Eclipse Contributor Agreement (ECA) on file.

 For more information, please see the Eclipse Committer Handbook:
 [https://www.eclipse.org/projects/handbook/#resources-commit](https://www.eclipse.org/projects/handbook/#resources-commit).